ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ### Encrypt your data and secure your keys
 {: #big-data-log-analytics-new-kp}

 {{site.data.keyword.keymanagementserviceshort}} helps you provision encrypted keys for apps across {{site.data.keyword.cloud_notm}} services.
+Instead of using system-managed encryption keys, you can then use your own keys.

-In this tutorial, {{site.data.keyword.keymanagementserviceshort}} service will be used to encrypt the storage bucket, stored {{site.data.keyword.sqlquery_short}} jobs and securely store the service ID for stream landing.
+In this tutorial, {{site.data.keyword.keymanagementserviceshort}} service and your keys will be used to encrypt the storage bucket, stored {{site.data.keyword.sqlquery_short}} jobs and securely store the service ID for stream landing.

 1. Create an instance of [{{site.data.keyword.keymanagementserviceshort}}](/catalog/services/kms).
    1. Select a **location**.